 Have a look at the video at Youtube (embedded below in a few minutes) and see if you can figure it out…

 Gerwot from Germany said it was in the genus Oligodon.
 That seems right on.
-He showed me how to do a scale count and I got 15′s.
-If this is the Oligodon inornatus it might be a new snake for this area.
-Some lit has the range as northern Thailand and southeastern Thailand.
-No idea what southeastern Thailand refers to.
+He showed me how to do a scale count and I got 15’s.
+If this is the Oligodon inornatus it might be a new snake for this area, greatly extending its range.
+Some lit has the range as northern Thailand and southeastern Thailand (Isaan area).
 Here’s a grab from the PDF referencing the snakes range, and addressing some mistakes in a printed book about snakes…

 A reader, Jeremy Gatten, sent this photo (used with permission) of a green pit viper he found one night while looking for owls near Wat Tham Pha Plong near Chiang Dao in Thailand’s north.
 I was thinking it was.
 He had squatted down to rest and heard a little rustle in the brush – and found this amazing specimen of… well, pit viper.
 I don’t know which one it is – but, I’m guessing it’s the White Lipped Pit Viper.